-We use the same symbols as RWI to ensure progression: CL for a capital letter, a full stop where required and the word GAP to show a space is needed.
+We use the same symbols as RWI to ensure progression: CL for a capital letter, a full stop where required and a finger to show a space is needed.

 Highlighting writing

 EYFS and KS1 may use a green highlight.
 This should communicate to the child that they have achieved well in relation to their success criteria.